 Why is it better than traditional HR methods?

-Luke Smeyers, chief executive of HR analytics company iNostix, argues that ‘HR is typically retrospective in its data use, but predictive analytics offer an opportunity for HR to move from just describing what has happened to predicting what might happen’.
-Thus, HR analytics is far more forward thinking in its methods and approaches than traditional methods used in human resources.
+Luke Smeyers, chief executive of HR analytics company iNostix, argues that ‘HR is typically retrospective in its data use, but predictive analytics offers an opportunity for HR to move from just describing what has happened to predict what might happen.
+Thus, HR analytics is far more forward-thinking in its methods and approaches than traditional methods used in human resources.

 So, HR analytics is a way of HR departments moving forward with clear, positive, demonstrable results.
 The predictive element of HR analytics makes it superior to traditional HR metrics, and it can have a number of benefits for businesses that implement the system.